What is involved in delivering this programme from a teachers point of view?

-Firstly we you will need to register your class / school for the programme at the bottom of the homepage.
-We will be in touch before our next intake to finalise your participation ahead of sending you your log in details.
+Firstly you will need to register your class / school for the programme which you can locate on the homepage.
+We will be in touch before our next intake to finalise your participation ahead of sending you your login details.

 What is the school / class requirement in order to sign up to the programme?

 You will need to have a minimum technology requirement in your classroom in order to deliver the programme.
 This includes access to a screen, audio speakers and access to the internet to access the content.

 Currently we have two programmes: for 3rd & 4th class, and for 5th & 6th class.
 The next programme that we are working on will cater for 1st & 2nd class pupils.

 What if i have a multigrade class?

 The two programmes are specifically written and tailored to the psychological and educational stages of pupils in those classes (i.e. 3rd & 4th class pupils or 5th & 6th class pupils), however, you will know your pupils best and will be best suited to assess the most suitable programme for your class.

 Is the programme evaluation manditory?

 While we would really encourage schools to take part in the programme evaluation in order to help us grow and improve our programme, it is not mandatory.
 That is to say that the programme evaluation is independent to the programme delivery.

 Where can i find out more about the programme?